Last updated on November 30, 2023

 They're a useful bunch, as most other dual lands will always enter the battlefield tapped and leave you hanging until the next turn.
 With shock lands, though, you can have them enter the battlefield untapped if you pay two life.
 If you choose not to pay the two life, the land just enters the battlefield tapped as dual lands typically do.

 This is also where the cards got their name, as their life payment is the same as the damage from the ever popular Shock.
-The difference is pretty much irrelevant in today’s Standard, but technically paying two life and taking two damage aren’t exactly the same.
+The difference is pretty much irrelevant these days, but technically paying two life and taking two damage aren’t exactly the same.
 Still, the comparison stands.

-Here are the 10 shock lands from their most recent premier sets, Guilds of Ravnica and Ravnica Allegiance:
+Here are the 10 shock lands from Guilds of Ravnica and Ravnica Allegiance:

-Speaking of their most recent set, these lands have been in quite a few.
+These lands have been in quite a few sets.
 They were first printed back in 2005 as part of Ravnica: City of Guilds, usually just called Ravnica.
 As mentioned, they were named after Shock because of the similar two-point life payment.
 Though the card is pretty prevalent now—thanks to a certain feisty, fiery-colored archetype—it was on its game back then, which is why the name stuck.

-But we're here to talk about shock lands' history, not my janky fantasies.
-In general, these duals really shine in tri-color decks.
-Control might want a humble serving of shock lands with a mittful of check lands and basics to match, but you don't need to heap them on.
+These duals really shine in tri-color decks.
+Control decks might want a humble serving of shock lands with a mittful of check lands and basics to match, but you don't need to heap them on.

 Aggro really needs to stay ahead of the curve so there's no time for tapped lands.
-Really you want the game to be over before you have to worry about your opponent chipping away at your life anyway, so a couple Shocks to the face should be no big deal.
+You want the game to be over before you have to worry about your opponent chipping away at your life anyway, so a couple Shocks to the face should be no big deal.

 Though shock lands can be helpful in making sure you're never forced to play a tapped dual, make sure they fit in your deck and the current meta.
 Unless you're like me and are mostly just looking to play jank nonsense.
-Then go wild and electrocute yourself as much as you want.
+Then go wild and electrocute yourself as much as your life total can take.

 Going back to what we said a bit ago, though, there's the matter of the various sets that have featured these helpful cards since their original printing in 2005.